More than 22 million people in the United States have been affected by PTSD. Fortunately, there are ways to help.

 Mindfulness can help people who are battling addiction too.
 One study added a mindfulness practice to a twelve-step program.
 Those who participated were less likely to experience substance abuse at later follow-ups.

-Each study that Dr. Sunder examined showed the power of mindfulness in improving mental and physical well-being with PTSD patients.
+Each study that Dr. Keerthy Sunder examined showed the power of mindfulness in improving the mental and physical well-being of PTSD patients.

 Ways to Practice Mindfulness